The Essential Guide to Growing Your Early-Stage SaaS Startup

 Use one-on-one interviews to get to know your customers.

-Get in touch with your support team and find out what customers are complaining about or struggling with.
+Get in touch with your customer support team and find out what customers are complaining about or struggling with.

 If you are a small team, be the support yourself.